A recipe for vegan sugar-free oatmeal cookies. You can even bake the healthy cookies with only 2 ingredients!

 Variations

-Since I was already skeptical about the taste and consistency of the finished oatmeal cookies before baking, I tested three different variations.
-Once the cookies with only two ingredients, once refined with a little peanut butter and cinnamon, once with chopped dried fruits such as raisins, apricots or prunes (and, I admit, a tiny bit of chocolate).
+Since I was a bit skeptical about the taste and texture before baking, I tried three different versions: one with just the two basic ingredients, one with a hint of peanut butter and cinnamon, and one with chopped dried fruits like raisins, apricots, or prunes (plus, I admit, a tiny bit of chocolate).

-Of course, the two variants are no longer quite as low-calorie oatmeal cookies as from the basic recipe.
-But: Compared to regular cookies, they are still very healthy.
+Of course, the additional ingredients mean the cookies aren’t quite as low-calorie as the basic recipe.
+But compared to regular cookies, they’re still very healthy.

 Similar Recipes

-If you want to snack on healthy cookies without sugar, bake this oatmeal cookies recipe!
-Or these healthy baby spelt sticks or one of the many healthy kids recipes.
+If you’re craving healthy cookies without sugar, definitely give these oatmeal cookies a try!
+Or check out my healthy baby spelt sticks or some of my other healthy kids' recipes.

 I am going to try your recipes.
 I am trying to lose weight and maintain a healthy weight within this pandemic.
 I love my sweets and can't give them up and these recipes are achievable and I don't need to purchase 15 ingredients.